 Inverness Stone Circle

-The city would not be in Scotland if it weren't for a stone circle nearby.
-This one is even one that made it into the novel "Outlander" by Diana Gabaldon.
-It achieved film fame in the movie adaptation of the novel.
-The stone circle of Inverness with the split stone is about 20 kilometers outside the city and is signposted.
-From Inverness you can take a tour of the locations of the Highland saga.
-Reiseziele.ch shows you where you can explore the region in the footsteps of Jamie and Claire.
-If you want to read the story of Jamie and Claire, you will find them in the Outlander saga by Diana Gabaldon*.
+The city would not be in Scotland if there were not a stone circle near it.
+This one is even one that made it into the novel “Outlander” by Diana Gabaldon.
+He achieved film fame in the film adaptation of the novel.
+The Inverness stone circle with the split stone is almost 20 kilometers outside the city and is signposted.
+From Inverness you can take a tour to the locations of the Highland saga.
+Destinations.ch shows you where you can find the region on the trail of Jamie and Claire If you want to read the story of Jamie and Claire, you can find it in the Outlander saga by Diana Gabaldon.
 Information about stone circles in Scotland and near Inverness can be found here.

 Get to know the Inverness sights of the Outlander novels, for example on an Outlander day tour.
 You'll learn more about the Clava Cairns stone circle and the inspiration for the Outlander novels.